MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-reviews.md

 # required metadata

 title: Manage ratings and reviews
-description: This topic explains how to manage ratings and reviews using the Ratings and Reviews Moderation tool.
+description: This topic explains how to manage ratings and reviews using the ratings and reviews moderation tool.
 author:  gvrmohanreddy
 manager: annbe
 ms.date: 10/01/2019